 As indicated by the student Introduction and the questions at the end, the exercise as presently written emphasizes algal diversity.
-It takes about 1.5 to 1.75 hours to complete and thus can be effectively complemented by providing live and preserved specimens for students to observe.
-These can include not only the species used in the chromatography (live Spirulina and Spirogyra are both delightful under the microscope) but additional taxa to illustrate other growth forms, for example, unicellular green algae, crustose and filamentous red algae, and large-bladed brown algae such as kelps.
+The procedures take about two hours to complete and thus can be effectively complemented by providing live and preserved specimens for students to observe.
+These can include not only the species used in the chromatography (Spirulina and Spirogyra are both delightful under the microscope) but also additional taxa to illustrate other growth forms, e.g., unicellular green algae, crustose and filamentous red algae, and large-bladed brown algae such as the kelps.
 Specimens of other prominent algal groups, such as diatoms, dinoflagellates, and Euglena, could also be included for even greater variety.

 Another way to use the exercise is to adapt it for a photosynthesis lab to emphasize the variety and properties of accessory photosynthetic pigments.
 For example, the pigment bands on the TLC strips can be readily cut apart and the pigments individually re-solubilized in acetone.
-Bands from about 15-20 strips placed in 4 or 5 ml of acetone yield a colored solution sufficiently concentrated to measure an absorption spectrum with a spectrophotometer.
-To save time in the lab the extracts can be prepared ahead of time for the students and stored in a refrigerator in tightly sealed, dark containers.
-(Note: Because of the fire hazard with volatile organic solvents it is not advisable to make acetone extracts of pigments in a blender.)
-If there is time to use only one pigment source other than an angiosperm, a brown alga is probably best because of the distinctive chlorophyll c and the strikingly orange fucoxanthin band.
+Bands from about 15-20 strips placed in about 5 mL of acetone yield a colored solution sufficiently concentrated to measure an absorption spectrum with a spectrophotometer.
+To save time in the lab, the extracts can be prepared ahead of time for the students and stored in a refrigerator in tightly sealed, dark containers.
+If time permits using only one group in addition to angiosperms, a brown alga is probably best because of the distinctive chlorophyll c and the strikingly orange fucoxanthin band.